lacework-community/fargate-ecs-guide/examples/sidecar/README.md

 While the [baked option](../baked-multistageRECOMMENDED/README.md) is **preferred**, a sidecar alternative is possible with additional effort.
 ## Best practices

 With this approach, the original application images stay in tact; therefore, users should modify the `TaskDefinition` to interpolate the Lacework agent and Lacework agent token.
 This is achieved by using a sidecar containing the Lacework agent script and adding an environment variable for the token.
 In addition, you should prepend the existing entrypoint/command with shell script to launch the Lacework agent.
-See below for reference examples.

 ## Prerequisites